Skip to main content

 "Fred Smith"

-• Concatenates the Street and City from the Address object with a comma separator.
-Note the use of parentheses
+- Concatenates the `Street` and `City` from the `Address` object with a comma separator.
+Note the use of [parentheses](#parenthesized-expressions-and-blocks)

 **Query**